bitrix24/b24restdocs/api-reference/chats/notifications/im-notify-read-list.md

-# Read Notification List (excluding CONFIRM) im.notify.read.list
+# Read the list of notifications (excluding CONFIRM) im.notify.read.list

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it soon.
+Some data may be missing here — we will fill it in shortly

 {% endnote %}